sgrade/_Lab/Systems/Positioning.md

 Tracing

+## Datadog
+Observability (metrics, events, logs, traces on one platform).

 ## Messaging

 ### Kafka
-Kafka consumers pull data from the topic
+Kafka consumers pull data from the topic.

 ### RabbitMQ
 Applications can subscribe to have RabbitMQ push enqueued messages (deliveries) to them.